kylecorry31/Trail-Sense/app/src/main/res/raw/determine_location_without_gps.md

 ## From a map

 If you know your current location on a physical map (ex. a topographical map), you may be able to transfer those coordinates into Trail Sense.
-Trail Sense currently supports the following coordinate formates: decimal degrees, degrees decimal minutes, degrees minutes seconds, and UTM.
+Trail Sense currently supports the following coordinate formats: decimal degrees, degrees decimal minutes, degrees minutes seconds, and UTM.
 Many maps (but not all) will show have coordinates or grids in either decimal degrees or UTM.

 ### Determining your location from a map in UTM